Ever walked into a government building and wondered who’s really keeping the doors locked from the inside?

 - Background Investigation – A vetted investigator contacts references, verifies employment, checks criminal records, and may interview neighbors.

 Pro tip: The more honest you are on the SF‑86, the smoother the process.
-Small omissions can turn into big red flags later That's the part that actually makes a difference.
-That alone is useful..
+Small omissions can turn into big red flags later But it adds up..

 2. Clearance Adjudication